Monday, 31 January 2011

 From Part II

 Within 20 minutes he’d reached his son’s bungalow.
 His daughter-in-law greeted him.
-Much taller than him, she bent down to kiss him on the forehead, welcomed him home and led him to his grandchildren.
-Outside, the ion shutters silently descended to cover the tall windows; inside heavy crushed velvet curtains swept closed.
-A siren sounded a brief alert to anyone still outdoors.
-Halbmann’s son popped in to bid goodnight to his father and children, and with his wife, they departed to the transporter lounge.
+She was much taller than he was, she bent down to kiss him on the forehead, welcomed him home and led him to where his grandchildren were eagerly waiting for him.
+Outside, the ion shutters silently descended to cover the windows from ceiling to floor; inside heavy crushed velvet curtains swooshed together, the room illuminated by subtle uplighting.
+On the sidewalk outside, a siren sounded a brief alert to anyone still outdoors.
+Halbmann’s son popped in to bid goodnight to his father and children, and together with his wife, they departed to the transporter lounge.
 They’d be back by the morning.

 The other artifact that fascinated the children was a 35mm camera.
-Also made of metal but painted black, with dials on top and a large glass lens in front, it would make a clicking sound when you pressed a button after pulling a lever across, a mirror would flip up, which you could see if you took the lens off.
-Halbmann wasn’t quite sure how it worked but told the boys that it was used for ‘taking pictures’ a long, long time ago.
-Neither could he say exactly when it was made, but indeed a long time ago, and very far away.
+Again, in the family for longer than he could trace back.
+Four, five generations?
+Also made of metal but painted black, with dials on top and a large glass lens in front surrounded by numbers, it would make a clicking sound when you pressed a button after pulling a lever across, a mirror would flip up, which you could see if you took the lens off.
+Halbmann wasn’t quite sure how it worked but told the boys that it was used for ‘taking pictures’ a long time ago.
+Neither could he say exactly when it was made, before his own grandfather was even born, maybe before that even; and indeed very far away.
 The boys, not allowed to touch, gazed in prolonged wonder at these two metallic objects.

 His lack of definite answers to the boys’ incessant and well-aimed questions made him think: “I’m just an old fraud.
 I’m only a mere two generations nearer than they are to where we are all ‘from’.”

 ‘From’.
-That tiny point of light briefly visible in the summer sky between sundown and sunup.
+That tiny point of light briefly visible in the summer sky between sundown and sun-up, for those who know where to look.

 Halbmann knew he had only a few dozen years to live.
 Then he’d die, once again to be reborn.
-Halbmann’s soul felt weary.
+Halbmann’s soul felt the joyous weight of the journey.

 This time last year: